Black & White Oman

 More to read from the B&W Family….three annual publications.

 PEOPLE magazine, an annual edition, issued as part of the country’s National Day, features the people of the 1970s.
 It’s pays tribute to the human spirit and the country’s progress while adding a slice of local history.
 Out every November.

-For free subscription of the e-version of the Black & White monthly magazine, please provide us with your email id and also your contact numbers.
+For subscription of the e-version of the Black & White monthly magazine, please provide us with your email id and also your contact numbers.